 14. Grants Management.
 Directly manage generation and submission of all P30 CCSG competing and non-competing renewals, including supplements.
 Act as the administrative contact/liaison for the P30 CCSG.
 Work with the Hillman Fiscal Office to oversee reporting and compliance with regulatory agencies for all grants within the Cancer Center, including the CCSG.
 Ensure that principal investigators are kept aware of current and upcoming reporting and regulatory requirements.
 Work with the Office of Grants Administration and the Hillman Fiscal Office to ensure effective grant transition services for new and departing faculty.
 Oversee the enhancement of information systems to support financial, regulatory and funding agency requests for data.
 Oversee the development and ongoing coordination of the CCSG and its budget requests and justification.
 Ensure appropriate allocation of expenses, based on regulatory guidelines.

 Candidates with a master’s degree in business, administration, policy, or other research administration-relevant field are encouraged to apply.
-Candidates also must have 5+ years in research administration, familiarity with NCI CCSG requirements, experience with NCI-funded cancer centers, excellent written and oral communication skills, and excellent computer skills.
+Experience in scientific research would be helpful.
+Candidates must have 5+ years as Associate Director for Research Administration in a NCI-funded Cancer Center and be familiar with NCI CCSG requirements.

 To efficiently meet the requirements of the position, the AD for Research Administration will supervise a supporting team of administrators and PhD-level scientists.
 The Hillman Office of Research Administration is co-located with the Office of the Director in the UPMC Cancer Pavilion, which is directly across the street from the Hillman Cancer Center in the City of Pittsburgh’s Shadyside neighborhood.
 (Pittsburgh is routinely ranked as one of the top-most livable and affordable U.S. cities.)
 The successful candidate will be hired as an employee of the University of Pittsburgh, with a very competitive salary and benefits package (see www.hr.pitt.edu/benefits